dra2020/dra-analytics/docs/compactness.md

 Use the [poly package](https://www.npmjs.com/package/@dra2020/poly) to extract the geometric properties.
 The properties themselves can either use geodesic (curved earth) or cartesian (flat earth) calculations.

-The final routine -- scoreShapes -- scores each shape in a GeoJSON feature collection using the simplified KIWYSI compactness model.
+The final routine -- kiwysiScoreShapes -- scores each shape in a GeoJSON feature collection using the simplified KIWYSI compactness model.

 ### calcReock (REOCK)